Zagreb: Cultural institutions

 The Museum of Contemporary Art was founded in 1954.
 Its new building hosts a rich collection of Croatian and international contemporary visual art which has been collected throughout the decades from the nineteen-fifties until today.
-The museum is located in the center of Novi Zagreb and opened in 2009.
+The museum is located in the centre of Novi Zagreb and opened in 2009.
 The old location is now part of the Kulmer Palace in the Gornji Grad.

 The Institute for Contemporary Art (Institut za suvremenu umjetnost), successor to the Soros Center for Contemporary Art – Zagreb (SCCA – Zagreb), was founded in 1993, and registered as an independent nonprofit organization in 1998.
 It was founded and run by art historians, curators, artists, photographers, designers, publishers, academics, and journalists, and initially located at the Museum of Contemporary Art.
 After moving a number of times, the institute has a gallery at the Academia Moderna.
 Its aims are to promote contemporary Croatian artists and the visual and other creative arts; to start documenting contemporary artists; and to build a body of contemporary art.
 It established the Radoslav Putar Award in 2002.

 The Strossmayer Gallery of Old Masters offers permanent holdings presenting European paintings from the 14th to 19th centuries, and the Ivan Meštrović Studio, with sculptures, drawings, lithography portfolios and other items, was a donation of this great artist to his homeland.
 The Museum and Gallery Center introduces on various occasions the Croatian and foreign cultural and artistic heritage.

 The Art Pavilion by Viennese architects Hellmer and Fellmer who were the most famous designers of theatres in Central Europe is a neo-classical exhibition complex and one of the landmarks of the downtown.
 The exhibitions are also held in the Meštrović building on the Square of the Victims of Fascism – the Home of Croatian Fine Artists.
 The World Center "Wonder of Croatian Naïve Art" exhibits masterpieces of Croatian naïve art as well as the works of a new generation of artists.
 The Modern Gallery comprises all relevant fine artists of the 19th and 20th centuries.
 The Museum of Broken Relationships at 2 Ćirilometodska holds people's mementos of past relationships.
 It is the first private museum in the country.
 Lauba House presents works from the Filip Trade Collection, a large private collection of modern and contemporary Croatian art and current artistic production.